iankloo/forceMap/README.md

 ![Alt text](map.PNG)

-This is a package to create force directed maps in R.  Inspiration and code starting point credited to Aaron Bycoffe's block: http://bl.ocks.org/bycoffe/3230965.
-Currently, Aaron has no license, so I've reached out to make sure I can use his code (even though it is barely the same).
-I will make this a public repo when I hear from him.
+This is a package to create force directed maps in R.  Inspiration and code starting point (in D3) credited to Aaron Bycoffe's block: http://bl.ocks.org/bycoffe/3230965.

 The idea is to create a map-like visualization that reflects differences in numeric values.
 In practice, a circle is drawn for each country in a data set with the radius proportional to some value (population, gdp, etc. are common, but use your imagination!).
 Then, each circle is tethered to a point on an imaginary map based on lat/lon coordinates.
 Finally, a physical simulation lets the circles rearrange themselves.
 This results in imperfect placement of countries, but everything should be in the right general area.